Patchesoft/Nimiq-Miner-Status/README.md

 ## Setup Nimiq Miner Status

 To check the status of a server, add your log file to the array of servers.
-You should also add a name for each server.
+You should also add a name for each server in index.php:

 ```php
 $servers = array(